mhcurylo/labtor/presentation.md

 - Make function sigantures great again!
 - Easier function composition
-- Creating customized methods by currying lambdas and composing functions
+- Creating customised methods by currying lambdas and composing functions
 - Shorter, more reusable and easier to test code

 ## A lot of freebees!